hathibelagal-dev/instantpolyglot/docs/eng/Breton.md

 Example:
 **Reiñ a ran ul levr dezhi.**
-"I give a book to her."
+“I give a book to her.”

 Other common prepositions include: